 How is a Seniors App Different to Develop from any Other Messaging App

-• The first thing difference is the design.
+- The first difference is the design.
 Most designers are naturally young— app development is a relatively new field— and they can’t imagine the limitations that older people have.

 Must-Have Features in Seniors Messaging App